Asset allocation strategy

 The performance portfolio consists of the following asset classes: public equity, real estate, infrastructure, private equity, and innovation and opportunities.

-The target asset mix aims to benefit from the effects of diversification to achieve the long-term target return.
-Our investment teams are always on the lookout for innovations with good outlooks for returns based on risk and the extent to which new investments might complement the total portfolio.
+The target allocation across these asset classes aims to benefit from diversification to achieve the long-term target return.
+Our investment teams are always on the lookout for innovations with favourable risk-return profiles that would complement the overall portfolio.

 Matching portfolio

-The objective of the matching portfolio is to match assets with liabilities at the target level, so that we can protect the Plan’s financial health, minimize volatility and comply with the organization’s risk budget.
+The objective of the matching portfolio is to match assets with liabilities at the target level in order to protect the Plan's financial health, minimize volatility and comply with the organization's risk budget.

 The objective of the matching portfolio is to match assets with liabilities, rather than to predict interest rate changes.
-Normally, when rates rise sufficiently, both the matching portfolio and liabilities yield a negative return.
-However, even in this context, if the matching portfolio outperforms the liabilities, the Plan’s financial health improves.
+Normally, when rates go down, both the matching portfolio and liabilities produce a positive return, and vice versa.